connorlowe90/EmcoProcessor/README.md

+### There is a current error in the stepdown calculations that is a work in progress.

 # EmcoProcessor
 Converts DXF files into GCode that runs on a factory Emco 5 CNC lathe.
 Intended to use MFI (Mikes Free Interface) to upload files to the machine via RS232.